Qasim-Hassan/Guardli/README.md

 * **Real-Time Data Streaming:** Leverages official APIs to fetch posts and comments as soon as they are published.
 * **Intelligent Content Evaluation:** Integrates with state-of-the-art LLMs via the Google GenAI SDK to understand contextual nuance, spam, and policy violations beyond simple keyword matching.
-* **Automated Action Execution:** Instantly fires moderation dispatches (removals, flags, or logs) back to the target community space via secure webhooks and API endpoints.
+* **Automated Action Execution:** Instantly fires moderation dispatches (removals, flags, or logs) back to the target community space via API endpoints.

 ---